 What does a TA do?

 TAs support teachers both during lessons and in preparing teaching materials.
-During the lesson itself, TAs also act as an important extra pair of hands and eyes, helping to maintain student behaviour, focus, and work with students who may need closer one-to-one support.
-Their observations can be integral in enabling teachers and other school staff involved in student progression to identify challenges and put together plans to help pupils keep on track.
+During the lesson itself, TAs also act as an important extra pair of hands and eyes, helping to maintain student behaviour and focus and working with students who may need closer one-to-one support.
+Their observations can be integral in enabling teachers and other school staff involved in student progression to identify challenges and put together plans to help pupils stay on track.

 It is not uncommon for TAs to form strong connections with individual students.
 This means that a TA often becomes an initial point of contact for students in distress or struggling with issues outside of the classroom.
-Naturally, this means that TAs play an important role in supporting safeguarding measures.
+TAs play an important role in supporting safeguarding measures.

 Am I suited to be a TA?

-Having an awareness of and being a champion for equality is also vital as a TA.
-Recognising that every pupil is unique early is key for a successful career in education, not only as a TA but as you progress into senior positions or if you're considering going into a pastoral care role later on.
+Awareness of and championing equality is also vital as a TA.
+Recognising that every pupil is unique early on is key to a successful career in education, not only as a TA but also as you progress into senior positions or if you're considering going into a pastoral care role later on.

 Is being a TA hard?

-While being a TA is a rewarding career path with multiple branches, it is not without its challenges.
-You will encounter pupils with a variety of needs and will need to have these at the forefront of your mind at all times.
-In addition, you will need to be aware of how to react during conflicts or in a high-emotion situation, in other words, keeping calm under pressure.
+While being a TA is a rewarding career path with multiple branches, it has its challenges.
+You will encounter pupils with a variety of needs and need to keep these at the forefront of your mind at all times.
+In addition, you will need to be aware of how to react during conflicts or in a high-emotion situation, in other words, how to keep calm under pressure.

-You will often need to be a source of reassurance when students come to you with problems from outside the classroom.
-These range from conflicts with peers to problems at home and, in today's world of social media, online arguments.
-Wherever these issues arise, you will likely have a part to play in resolving them, so it is important that you listen without judgment and seek further guidance from colleagues where needed.
+You often need to be a source of reassurance when students come to you with problems outside the classroom.
+These range from conflicts with peers to problems at home and online arguments in today's world of social media.
+Wherever these issues arise, you will likely have a part to play in resolving them, so you must listen without judgment and seek further guidance from colleagues where needed.

 What do I need to study to become a TA?

-While individual TA positions can have slightly different entry requirements, you will generally be required to have at least a GCSE in maths and English, as well as an industry-specific qualification, such as an NCFE CACHE award.
+While individual TA positions can have slightly different entry requirements, you will generally be required to have at least a GCSE in maths and English and an industry-specific qualification, such as an NCFE CACHE award.
 Many schools will also require you to have completed a placement as part of your training.

 a teaching assistant reads to a class of young children